okihubom-dev/GDMYDebug/docs/faq.md

 ### What is GDMYDebug?

-I feel like `GDDebug` could conflict with another module in the future, so I added `MY` to the name beforehand to avoid potential naming conflicts.
+I feel like `GDDebug (GodotDebug)` could conflict with another module in the future, so I added `MY` to the name beforehand to avoid potential naming conflicts.

 ### Why can't I see the text on the screen?